krisradio/krisradio.github.io/content/engd/grow/2020-03-08-plant-grow-lights.md

 +++
-title= "Four Corners Growth Lights Analysis" description = "Weighing the pros & cons of tube bulbs, LED strips, and custom-wired Power LED clusters.
-Part of our final project for Professor Brown's Technical Writing class, the Four Corners Garden." date= 2020-03-08 template= "page.html"
+title= "Four Corners Growth Lights Analysis" description = "Weighing the pros & cons of tube bulbs, LED strips, and hard-wired Power LED clusters." date= 2020-03-08 template= "page.html" weight = 3
 +++

 As part of the [Four Corners Garden](https://vikingring.netlify.com/), I was tasked with identifying economical, ecological plant grow lights.
 First: A primer on the properties of lighting; next: a table breaking down the three options I identified; then: how the contenders perform in Team Four Corners' primary metrics of Utility, Price, & Ecology.
 And finally: the champion is decided.